Quantized and nonquantized Hall response in topological Hatsugai-Kohmoto systems: Hall conductivity

 with $\sigma_\mathbf{k}\in\lbrace\uparrow,\downarrow\rbrace$, forms a $2^N$-fold degenerate manifold.
 However, this situation is highly artificial and again due to the infinite-range character of the HK interaction: states at different, even infinitesimally close, wave vectors $\mathbf{k}$ and $\mathbf{k}+\delta\mathbf{k}$ are completely decoupled.

-This is an articifial situation, as highlighted by the results in Ref.~\cite{Mai2023a}, where it has been found that the magnetic susceptibility diverges at zero temperature, suggesting that only ferromagnetic states should be considered, instead of the whole manifold Eq.~(\ref{eq:canonical}).
+This is an artificial situation, as highlighted by the results in Ref.~\cite{Mai2023a}, where it has been found that the magnetic susceptibility diverges at zero temperature, suggesting that only ferromagnetic states should be considered, instead of the whole manifold seen in Eq.~(\ref{eq:canonical}).
+This exact same calculation works for any system whose non-interacting part is spin-degenerate.
+The same result for strong local Hubbard interaction appears in Ref.~\cite{Tzeng2023} for the topological Bernevig-Hughes-Zhang model.
 The ferromagnetic subspace is the eigenspace of the total spin operator squared $\mathbf{S}^2$ with maximal eigenvalue, that is a vector space of dimension $(N+1)$ instead of the original dimension $2^N$.
 Among these states, we can choose those which are tensor-products in $\mathbf{k}$-space: these are states where all spins point in the same direction and they generate all the ferromagnetic states.
 However, to use the Kubo formula, we would need a basis for the orthogonal (excited) space.
 The problem is to generalize spin additions to a number $N$ of spins, which is not an easy problem.
 To avoid this complication, in the following, we keep this intuition for a ferromagnetic ordering and we mimic it (in a mean-field picture) by an external Zeeman field that equally singles out maximally polarized states and that allows us to use the Kubo formula in a simple manner.